Oneo64/Starlattice/Technology/Weapons.md

  - **Length:** ~70 centimeters
  - **Projectile:** Supercompressed plasma bolt
  - **Muzzle Velocity:** 330 m/s
- - **On impact:** Bolts explode in a small shower of sparks, burning whatever it touches.
+ - **On impact:** Bolts explode in a small shower of sparks, burning whatever they touch.
  - **Effective Range:** ~500 meters

 A KAG-MP-114 is a plasmatic rifle manufactured in the Kagalarian Empire.
 It uses a mrokek core.